aqarooni02/OrbitLooker/README.md

 ### Tech Stack

--HTML
--CSS
--JavaScript
+- HTML
+- CSS
+- JavaScript
--React Framework
+- React Framework

 ### How to Run

--Clone repo using git clone "Repo url"
+- Clone repo using git clone "Repo url"
--Change into the cloned directory "cd githublab8" -Ensure node and npm is installed and run "npm i"
+- Change into the cloned directory "cd githublab8"
+- Ensure node and npm is installed and run "npm i"
--Run "npm run dev" to start a local server and view the webpage
+- Run "npm run dev" to start a local server and view the webpage